nobl9/terraform-provider-nobl9/docs/resources/direct_cloudwatch.md

 # nobl9_direct_cloudwatch (Resource)

 Amazon CloudWatch is a monitoring and observability service and a repository that aggregates data from more than 70 AWS data sources.
 CloudWatch also allows users to publish custom metrics from their services.
 Creating SLOs using this data is a powerful tool to monitor large portfolios of products.
-Nobl9 connects with Amazon CloudWatch to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Amazon CloudWatch for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Amazon CloudWatch Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/Amazon_CloudWatch/#cloudwatch-direct)